-The above information was last checked on 11/06/2021.
-Remember to check the latest COVID-19 travel safety regulations for your coach to London from Amsterdam closer to your date of departure here.
+The information above was last checked on 16/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your coach from Amsterdam to London before travelling.

-The current restriction level for your return trip by coach from London to Amsterdam is: Partially open
+The restriction level for your return coach to Amsterdam, Netherlands from London is: Partially open.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route depart most frequently from Amsterdam Centraal and arrive in London, Victoria Coach Station.
+Omio customers who travel this route most frequently depart from Amsterdam Centraal and arrive in London, Hammersmith Bridge Road.

-Passengers board the coach most frequently from Amsterdam Centraal, which is located around 0 mile (s) / 0 km away from the city centre, and they get off the coach at London, Victoria Coach Station, located 0 mile (s) / 0 km away from the city centre.
+Passengers board the coach most frequently from Amsterdam Centraal, which is located around 0.6 miles (916 m) away from the city centre, and they get off the coach at London, Hammersmith Bridge Road, located 4.5 miles (7.2 km) away from the city centre.